-Choosing a suitable hosting provider can be difficult, given that there are several factors you’ll need to consider before making that final purchase.
+Choosing a hosting provider can be difficult, given that there are several factors you’ll need to consider before making that final purchase.

 #1.
 Are they based in Australia or overseas?